romilly/spiking-jax/README.md

 I've written simulations of a Leaky Integrate and Fire Neuron in *Plowman's* (pure) Python, Python + numpy, and Python + JAX.

-The speedups using Python, Jax and the JAX jit compiler are dramatic.
+The speedups using Jax and the JAX jit compiler are dramatic.

 Pure Python can simulate a single step for a single neuron in roughly 0.25 µs. so *1,000,000 neurons* would take about **0.25 seconds**.